Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

    Secure service.
 The TF-M non-secure interface library translates the Secure service into PSA Client calls.
 2. TF-M non-secure interface library notifies TF-M of the PSA client call request, via mailbox.
-Proper generic mailbox APIs in HAL should be defined so that TF-M non-secure interface library can co-work with diverse platform specific Inter-Processor Communication implementations.
+Proper generic mailbox APIs in HAL must be defined so that TF-M non-secure interface library can co-work with diverse platform specific Inter-Processor Communication implementations.
 3. Inter-Processor Communication interrupt handler and mailbox handling in TF-M